nezia1/dotfiles/README.md

 recommend Arch Linux as there is a file containing a list of required packages installable via pacman or your favorite AUR helper.

+You do require chezmoi installed on your system (you can find the installation instructions [here](https://www.chezmoi.io/install/))
 -   Clone the config in your home directory
-    `git clone git@github.com:nezia1/dotfiles.git ​~/.dotfiles`
+    `chezmoi init git@github.com:nezia1/dotfiles.git`
+-   Get into your new chezmoi directory with `chezmoi cd`
 -   Initialize submodules with `git submodule update --init`
--   If you\'re using Arch Linux, install the packages with `sudo pacman ​-S < packages` or using your favorite AUR helper
+-   If you\'re using Arch Linux, install the packages with `sudo pacman < packages` or using your favorite AUR helper
--   `stow */` to symlink everything to the right place
 -   `fisher update` to install fish plugins

 # Theme